 when Job was in the midst of suffering:

 Then Eliphaz the Temanite answered and said, Can a man be profitable unto God, as he that is wise may be profitable unto himself?
 Is it any pleasure to the Almighty, that thou art righteous? or is it gain to him, that thou makest thy ways perfect?
 Will he reprove thee for fear of thee? will he enter with thee into judgment?
 Is not thy wickedness great? and thine iniquities infinite?
 For thou hast taken a pledge from thy brother for nought, and stripped the naked of their clothing.
 Thou has not given water to the weary to drink, and thou hast withholden bread from the hungry.
 But as for the mighty man, he had the earth; and the honourable man dwelt in it.
 Thou has sent widows away empty, and the arms of the fatherless have been broken.
 Therefore snares are round about thee, and sudden fear troubleth thee; Or darkness, that thou canst not see; and abundance of waters cover thee.
 Is not God in the height of heaven? and behold the height of the stars, how high they are!
 And thou sayest, How doth God know? can he judge through the dark cloud?
 Thick clouds are a covering to him, that he seeth not; and he walketh in the circuit of heaven.
 Hast thou marked the old way which wicked man have trodden?
 Which were cut down out of time, whose foundation was overflown with a flood: Which said unto God, Depart from us: and what can the Almighty do for them?
 Yet he filled their houses with good things: but the counsel of the wicked is far from me.
 The righteous see it, and are glad: and the innocent laugh them to scorn.
 Whereas our substance is not cut down, but the remnant of them the fire consumeth.
 Acquaint now thyself with him, and be at peace: thereby good shall come unto thee.
 Receive, I pray thee, the law from his mouth, and lay up his words in thine heart.
 If thou return to the Almighty, thou shalt be built up, thou shalt put away iniquity far from thy tabernacles.
 Then shall thou lay up gold as dust, and the gold of Ophir as the stones of the brooks.
 Yea, the Almighty shall be thy defence, and thou shalt have plenty of silver.
 For then shalt thou have thy delight in the Almighty, and shalt lift up thy face unto God.
 Thou shalt make thy prayer unto him, and he shall hear thee, and thou shalt pay thy vows.
 Thou shalt also decree a thing, and it shall be established unto thee: and the light shall shine upon thy ways.
 When men are cast down, then thou shalt say, There is lifting up; and he shall save the humble person.
-He shall deliver the island of the innocent: and it is delivered by the pureness of thine hands.-Job 22:1-30***Eliphaz the Temanite was with 2 other friends who visited Job when Job was in the midst of suffering.
+He shall deliver the island of the innocent: and it is delivered by the pureness of thine hands.-Job 22:1-30***Eliphaz the Temanite was with 2 other friends visiting Job when Job was in the midst of suffering.
 Eliphaz said that a blessed man will laugh at destruction and famine.
-David was an Israelite from the tribe of Judah, descended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and Leah, and Jacob and Leah's 4th born son Judah.
-David was a shepherd, musician, warrior, psalmist, and the 2nd king to reign over all of the Israelites in the Promised Land.
-David was divinely inspired to reveal that the righteous will see the actions of the wicked, yet will laugh, knowing the work to be done by the Lord God.
-Moreover, David revealed that many of the words and actions of the wicked cause the Lord God to laugh.
-Over 900 years after Solomon, the 2nd son born to David and Bathsheba, became the 3rd king to reign over all of the Israelites, Jesus the Christ, the Son of God, was born.
-Jesus was conceived of the Holy Spirit in the womb of Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
-Approximately 30 years after Jesus was born to Joseph and Mary, Jesus was baptized in the Jordan River.
-Shortly thereafter, Jesus began to preach, teach and perform miracles among the Israelites.
+David was an Israelite from the tribe of Judahdescended from Abraham (Abram the Hebrew) and Sarah (Sarai), Isaac and Rebekah, Jacob (Israel) and his 1st wife Leah, and Jacob and Leah's 4th born son Judah.
+David was a shepherd, musician, warrior, psalmist, and the 2nd king to rule over all of the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+David was divinely inspired to reveal that righteous people will see the actions of the wicked, yet will laugh, knowing the work to be done by the Lord God, and David revealed that many of the words and actions of the wicked cause the Lord God to laugh.
+At least 950 years after Solomon, a son born to David and Bathsheba, became the 3rd king to rule over all of the Israelites, John the Baptist and Jesus the Christ, the Son of God, were born.
+John the Baptist was born into the tribe of Jacob and Leah's 3rd born son Levi to Zechariah (Zacharias) the priest and his wife Elizabeth (Elisabeth).
+Jesus the Christ was conceived of the Holy Spirit in the womb of Elizabeth's relative Mary, a virgin, and Jesus was born into the tribe of Judah to Mary and her husband Joseph when Mary was a virgin.
+Approximately 30 years after John the Baptist and Jesus the Christ were born, Jesus was baptized in the Jordan River by John the Baptist.
+Jesus having prayed, the heavens tearing open, the Holy Spirit descended as a dove and lit upon Jesus.
+The Lord God in heaven audibly acknowledged his Son Jesus, and the Holy Spirit led Jesus into the desert wilderness.
+Jesus fasted 40 days and nights and was tempted.
+Afterwards, Jesus was tended to by angels, and Jesus went to the area near John the Baptist, and John the Baptist proclaimed Jesus to be the Lamb of God taking away the sin of the world, and testified that Jesus is the Son of God.
+In Galilee, Jesus told specific Israelite men to follow him, and Jesus began to preach, teach and perform miracles among the Israelites, the treasured and chosen people of the Lord God.
 In Galilee, Jesus revealed that righteous weepers will laugh.-Genesis 1:1-3:24, 1 Chronicles 1:1-34, 2:1-17, 3:1-24, Job, Psalm 2, Psalm 37, Psalm 52, Psalm 59, Matthew, Mark, Luke, John, Acts 1:1-26

 Click the link below to read more posts in this category: